CARTAvis/manual_source/source/image_visualization.rst

 Contour rendering
 -----------------
 In addition to raster rendering, CARTA supports contour rendering as well.
 A contour image layer can be created on the same raster image or on a different raster image with world coordinates properly matched.
-The contour generation process is achieved with the contour configuration dialogue which can be launched via the dialogue bar.
+The contour generation process is achieved with the contour configuration dialog which can be launched via the dialog bar.

 .. raw:: html